2 min read

 By Tanya Farmer on Jul 6, 2020 9:48:00 AM

-As exciting as it is to buy an accounting firm, you will also likely have many questions during the process.
-You will want to know about the current clients within that firm, the employees and whether you will need additional staff, and how you are going to market your new business.
+As exciting as it is to buy an accounting firm, you will also have many questions during the process that you’ll need to answer.
+You will want to know about the current clients within that firm, the employees, whether you will need additional staff, how you are going to market your new business, and much more.
 These are all valid questions, and you should ask them at some point in the acquisition process.
-Before you do, though, there are two important questions you need to ask yourself first.
+But before buying an accounting firm, you need to ask yourself two important questions first.

 Topics: Buyers Business Brokerage Accounting